Z3nhoom/World_Life_Expectancy/README.md

 Insight:

 Higher BMI is often associated with higher life expectancy in this dataset, contrary to common assumptions.
 This could be due to better healthcare and nutrition in countries with higher BMI.
+However, further analysis such as using standard deviation is required to see if the difference is significant.

-Adult Mortality Analysis:
+- Adult Mortality Analysis:

 Used a rolling total to analyze adult mortality per country over the last 16 years, providing insights into the total number of adult deaths in each country.